21 Things to do in La Jolla California

 When you visit La Jolla, you start to understand why the Spanish settlers called it a jewel.
-This part of Southern California is known for its pristine beaches, beautiful cliff-side views, and the many different ways you can spend your day here.
 We discovered the countless things to do in La Jolla California that will allow you to see the beauty in the jewel city that sits on the cliffs of the west coast.

 Stay at Estancia La Jolla Hotel and Spa

 While buying a home in La Jolla isn’t exactly in the budget for many, the Estancia La Jolla Hotel and Spa is a great alternative.
 Get pampered and relax in your garden view room, enjoy the spas, dine at amazing on-site restaurants and just enjoy La Jolla.

 Take a Bike or Kayak